My Favorite Vintage and Collectible Christmas Decorations

 The house smells like bayberry, fresh balsam wreaths, Frasier Fir, and pinon pine.
 We wait patiently for our parents to say, "It's time to decorate the tree!"
 And then up to the attic we go to bring down our much beloved decorations.
 Soon we'll have a beautifully decorated tree complete with a train running around the skirted base.
 On Christmas Eve, candy canes will be added to the tree.

 Most of our ornaments were American made, high-quality glass and mercury ornaments from companies like Shiny Brite.
 Some were German made, I distinctly remember a diorama of wooden angels ascending the stairs to Heaven, the angels are playing golden instruments and the box is decorated with a sapphire blue velvet backdrop, angel hair and twinkling stars.

 After the holiday season was over, our beloved ornaments would be carefully wrapped in tissue paper and put back in the original boxes; today 40 years later my beautiful vintage decorations still look like new.

 I purchased this book as a gift for myself but frequently buy copies as thank you gifts around holiday time.
 Beautiful photographs and display ideas for the vintage Christmas collector in your life.

 I will Honour Christmas in My Heart, and Try to Keep it all the Year.— Charles Dickens

 Holt Howard, was an American company that began in 1949.
 Their first line of Christmas items included the very popular brass candelabrum called Angel Abra.
 Angel Abra sat in a very prominent spot in our living room.
 The candelabrum held four white candles.
-When the candles were lit the brass cut out angels spun around and gently hit a brass bell.
+When the candles were lit, the heat of the flame caused the brass cut out angels to spin around and gently hit a brass bell.

 These holiday items that many of us grew up with are now highly collectible due to nostalgic buyers and the increase of availability in online auctions.